 Delta Theta Phi

 , the history of the fraternity began with four other law fraternities: Delta Phi Delta, Alpha Kappa Phi, Theta Lambda Phi, and Sigma Nu Phi.
-In 1913, members of the four fraternities met at a joint convention and consolidated into Delta Theta Phi.
-After the fraternities combined on various campuses across the country, there were 32 senates in the Delta Theta Phi system.
+In 1913, members of three of the four fraternities met at a joint convention in Chicago and consolidated into Delta Theta Phi.
+In 1989 Delta Theta Phi merged with Sigma Nu Phi.
+Today, there are over 200 senates in the Delta Theta Phi system.

 Like most fraternities founded during the time preceding the civil rights movement, Delta Theta Phi was founded by white, Christian males.
 At a convention held in 1959, some of the members suggested that the fraternity remove its clause that limited initiation to white Christians.
 At the time, they were unsuccessful.
 Two years later, however, when the same members were alumni, the fight was renewed and they were successful.
 All restrictions based on race, religion, and creed were lifted.

 By 1969, the fraternity was international, with two new senates in Puerto Rico.
 Soon, there were senates in Australia, Canada, and Iceland.
 At another convention in 1971, those in attendance voted to remove all restrictions based on gender from their charter and the first female was elected and initiated immediately after the decision.